 Barabasi next identifies that we rarely judge the first person fairly because we want to be fair to the later performers.
 So we artificially deflate the results of the first performer.
 Don’t be the first person interviewed.
 You do not want to be the first salesman.
 And you do not want to be the first figure skater on the rink.

 Fourth Law: While team success requires diversity and balance, a single individual will receive the credit for the group.

 Doug Prasher should have won a Nobel Prize.
 But he drives a courtesy van for a living.
 Prasher developed a glowing jellyfish protein used today to fight many diseases.
 But academia did not believe him when Prasher first presented it.
 And Prasher lacked the persistence to keep presenting his rejected discovery.
 So he quit science.
 But he did send his jellyfish protein materials to two other scientists instead of destroying them.
 Those scientists used Prasher’s unnoticed scientific research to get the Nobel Prize.
 It was all Prasher’s work.

 Barabasi describes a perfect group.
-A perfect team will have (1) people who are friends of friends; (2) friends; and (3) women.
+An ideal team has (1) people who are friends of friends; (2) friends; and (3) women.
 Diversity is important because we see the world through different lenses.
 We all have different perspectives on how to attack a problem.
-And having different relationships creates a culture of colloboration.
+And having different relationships creates a culture of collaboration.